-- if the proposed project and its outcomes changed significantly since the first round pass was awarded - if the project risks have changed significantly since the first round pass was awarded - if there been any significant changes to the project costs or partnership funding since the first round pass was awarded
+- if the proposed project and its outcomes changed significantly since the first round pass was awarded - if the project risks have changed significantly since the first round pass was awarded - if there have been any significant changes to the project costs or partnership funding since the first round pass was awarded

 For delivery grants we will monitor the progress of your project against the Approved Purposes of the grant.
 It is important that you keep us informed of risks and issues arising so that we can respond and support you as appropriate.
-We may decide to undertake a review of your project.
-This can happen at any stage.
-To help us do this review, you will need to provide all design drawings and documents that we ask for along with a progress report.
+We will carry out a formal review of your Detailed Scheme Plan on an annual basis.
+We will ask you send us a progress report and: